In This Article

 - ½ - 1 tsp red pepper flakes, depending on your heat preference

 - Juice from 1 wedge of a fresh lime, no bottles!

 - ¼ cup chopped scallion

 - Half of a semi-firm avocado, cubed

 - Freshly chopped cilantro for garnish

 - Optional nori sheets, if making hand rolls

-- Combine all ingredients together in a bowl.
+- Combine, Toss, and Chill: Add all ingredients together in a bowl.
 Toss to coat well.
 Cover tightly and chill for at least 1 hour.
-Serve cold.
+Add to your favorite room temperature, cooked white (or brown rice) and serve poke cold.

-- If making hand rolls, simply cut a nori sheet in half, fill with desired amount of rice and salmon poke, and roll it up.
-Eat rolls immediately.
+- To Make Hand Rolls: Cut a nori sheet in half, fill with desired amount of rice and salmon poke, and roll it up.
+Enjoy rolls immediately.